-Cheryl Boone Isaacs was recently re-elected for a third term as President of the Academy of Motion Picture Arts and Sciences by the organization’s Board of Governors.
-She is beginning her 23rd year as a governor representing the Public Relations Branch.
+Cheryl Boone Isaacs served three terms as President of the Academy of Motion Picture Arts and Sciences and 23 years as a governor representing the Public Relations Branch.
 During her tenure as a governor, she served as First Vice President, Vice President, Secretary and Treasurer as well as President of the Academy Foundation, the educational and cultural arm of the Academy.
 In 2012, Isaacs produced the Academy’s prestigious Governors Awards.

 Isaacs has been a respected motion picture marketing executive for more than 30 years.
 For the last nine years, her company, CBI Enterprises, Inc., has consulted for companies such as MTV Films, Paramount Pictures, Universal Pictures, Lionsgate, The Weinstein Company and Sony Entertainment.
 Her clients have included Troika Pictures, Andrew Lauren Productions, Linden Productions, Laika Entertainment, Film Bankers International, KTLA, Success Films, Robson Entertainment, Rangeland Productions, and Cube Vision.
 She has consulted on marketing efforts for films including The Call, The Artist, The King’s Speech, Precious: Based on the Novel ‘Push’ by Sapphire, Spider-Man 2 and Tupac: Resurrection.